 Project construction would primarily take place during the day.
 However, some nighttime work along SR 17 would be necessary, and could temporarily add new sources of light and glare.
 This would primarily be visible to highway users on SR 17, as the nearby county parks and open space are closed after sunset.
-Nighttime construction may also be visible to local residents, particularly adjacent to the Southern Overcrossing, if the Build Alternative with Southern Overcrossing is selected.
+If the Build Alternative with Southern Overcrossing is selected, nighttime construction adjacent to the Southern Overcrossing bridge may also be visible to local residents.